-Classes cancelled as Hurricane Irma approaches Miami
+UM ‘strongly encouraging’ students to leave South Florida

 Many students have already booked flights and made other travel arrangements to leave Miami.

 The university will also begin shuttering and sandbagging the campus starting tomorrow.
 The Canes Emergency Response Team (CERT), which is a network of student volunteers trained to respond to emergency situations on campus, will be mobilized if need be, but it has not been yet.
-The CERT hotline is activated and will open until 8 p.m. tonight and starting at 8 a.m. tomorrow morning to answer any questions students may have.
+The hurricane emergency hotline is activated at 1-800-227-0354 and will open until 8 p.m. tonight and starting at 8 a.m. tomorrow morning to answer any questions students may have.

 Whitely said the university is at least 72 hours away from making a decision about whether or not to evacuate campus.
 However, Whitely said, she has “full confidence” that the university could house and feed students.